umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration.md

 # Advanced Configuration

 The RTE can also accept advanced configuration through the `appSettings.json` file fed into the TinyMCE configuration.
-This is within `Umbraco` / `CMS` / `RichTextEditor` and allows you to configure the following:
+This is within `Umbraco:CMS:RichTextEditor` and allows you to configure the following:

 * [Commands](https://www.tiny.cloud/docs/advanced/editor-command-identifiers/#executablecommands)
 * [Plugins](https://www.tiny.cloud/docs/configure/integration-and-setup/#plugins)